genesysedge/Guides/GC_CLI.md

 # Instructions to Setup the Genesys Cloud CLI
 ## Prerequisites
 > Please Note: ohmyzsh has an alias that will conflict with gc.
-To correct this either add unalias gc to the end of your ~/.zshrc, or renmae the gc binary to another suitable name.
+To correct this either add unalias gc to the end of your ~/.zshrc, or rename the gc binary to another suitable name.

 ## Install Option 1 (This will pull the lastest version directly from Git)
 ### Install and setup Go